- Sally has 3 credit cards at different interest rates:

 Does interest rate arbitration affect credit?

 Usually, interest rate arbitration does not affect credit score in a negative way.
-Rather it helps you rebuild or improve credit.
-Your credit score improves gradually as you continue to make the low monthly payments on time.^Top
+Rather, it helps you rebuild or improve credit.
+Gradually your credit score improves as you continue to make the low monthly payments on time.